barryclark/jekyll-now/_posts/2014-10-12-How-did-this-get-made-October-2014-edition.md

 ![Orcas Island Dock]({{ site.baseurl }}/images/orcasislanddocksmaller.jpg)

 So I've had this blog for awhile but it laid dormant for a few months.
 Now I've decided to tweak the theme slightly and make it feel a little more like home.
-I thought I'd document my current blog set-up for anyone else who is considering setting up their own blog, as well as to be able to compare in the future to see how my site has evolved.
+I thought I'd document my current blog set-up for anyone else who is considering setting up their own blog, as well as to be able to compare in the future to see how my site has evolved.<!--more-->

 * Hosting: Currently using [A Small Orange](https://asmallorange.com/), which has so far been pretty easy to use.
 They've also responded to my support ticket requests very quickly, a big point in their favor.
 The hosting has been cheap for what is their smallest plan, but still adequate for me as I got things going.
 * Installation: [Softaculous](http://www.softaculous.com/) (included with ASO).
 This has made life so much easier for getting new  blogs up and running quickly, and also notifying me when new versions are available.
 I can't imagine how many moving parts they have to manage for each software package, but so far it's worked flawlessly.